Highlights of Paris: Eiffel and Monet to Crème Brûlée

 Pompidou Center

-One of Europe's greatest collections of far-out modern art is housed in the Musée National d'Art Moderne, on the fourth and fifth floors of this colorful exoskeletal building.
+One of Europe's greatest collections of far-out modern art is housed in the Musée National d'Art Moderne, on the fourth and fifth floors of this colorful exoskeletal building (note that it's due to close in late 2025 for a multiyear renovation).
 The Pompidou Center and the square that fronts it are lively, with lots of people, street theater, and activity inside and out — a perpetual street fair.
-Ride the escalator for a great city view from the top (ticket or Museum Pass required), and consider eating at the good café.
+Ride the free exterior escalator for a great city view from the top, and consider eating at the good café.

 This two-mile-long, narrow garden walk on an elevated viaduct was once used for train tracks and is now a pleasing place for a refreshing stroll or run.
 Botanists appreciate the well-maintained and varying vegetation.
 From west to east, the first half of the path is elevated until the midway point, the pleasant Jardin de Reuilly (a good stopping point for most), then it continues on street level out to Paris' ring road, the périphérique.